Resolving the emission regions of the Crab pulsar's giant pulses: Scintillation Properties

+Our fits to the main pulse to interpulse correlations confirm the qualitative impression from Fig.~\ref{figure:MPIP-ccorr}, that compared to the main pulse to main pulse correlations they are weaker and broader in both frequency and time: the measured amplitude is 0.97$\pm$0.07\%, $t_{\rm scint} = 10.7\pm0.8$\,s, $\nu_{\rm decorr} = 1.44\pm0.10$\,MHz.
+We also find marginally significant time and frequency offsets, of $\Delta t_0 = 1.02\pm0.54$\,s and $\Delta\nu_0 = -0.34 \pm 0.09$\,MHz.

-In Fig.~\ref{figure:MPIP-ccorr}, one sees that the main pulse to interpulse correlation function is different from the main-pulse autocorrelation, being offset in time and frequency by about $-3\,$s and $-0.5\,$MHz, respectively, and having a lower maximum correlation.
-To quantify the significance of these differences, we use simulated cross-correlations.
-For these, since we have many more giant pulses during the main pulse than the interpulse, we simply take 528 random main pulses (the number of interpulses above $16 \sigma$) and correlate these with the other 6401 main pulses.
+To try to quantify the significance of these differences, we use simulated cross-correlations.
+For these, since we have many more giant pulses during the main pulse than the interpulse, we simply take 650 random main pulses (the number of interpulses above $16 \sigma$) and correlate these with the other 6755 main pulses, without correlating identical pulses.
 We repeat this 10000 times, and fit each subset with a 2D Gaussian, allowing for offsets in time and frequency $\Delta t_0$ and $\Delta\nu_0$.
-Comparing these with the value fit to the interpulse to main-pulse correlations (see side panels in Fig.~\ref{figure:MPIP-ccorr}), the differences are significant: none of the simulated data sets have larger $\Delta t_0$ or $\Delta \nu_0$, or as small an amplitude.
+Comparing these with the value fit to the interpulse to main-pulse correlations (see Fig.~\ref{figure:sims}), the differences appear significant: none of the simulated data sets have as small an amplitude, or larger frequency offset $\Delta \nu_0$, while only relatively small numbers have larger time offset $\Delta t_0$ or wider frequency or time widths.

-The reduced amplitude makes it somewhat difficult to estimate uncertainties on time and frequency offsets.
-We estimate them by scaling the standard deviations from the simulations by the ratio of the main simulated amplitude to the observed one, yielding $\Delta t_0=-3.0\pm0.5\,$s and $\Delta\nu_0=-0.52\pm0.06\,$MHz.